 The CCI and CSS have two obvious advantages over the CDC: they take into account all the complications and produce a composite score, thus allowing the comparison of results.

-In a study of all the patients operated upon at a general and digestive surgery service over a one-year period, the CDC and CCI were validated in the four groups of surgical complexity defined by the Operative Severity Score[16], in terms of the following clinical data: hospital stay, prolongation of hospital stay, readmission and disability[11,17].
+In a study of all the patients operated upon at a general and digestive surgery service over a 1-year period, the CDC and CCI were validated in the four groups of surgical complexity defined by the Operative Severity Score[16], in terms of the following clinical data: hospital stay, prolongation of hospital stay, readmission, and disability[11,17].
 The CSS obtained similar results in this series, although the results have not yet been published[17].
 The CDC showed slightly lower clinical validation values than the CCI and the CSS[17].
-The CCI was the index that was least influenced by confounding factors but in one patient the score exceeded 100, while the CSS did not reach 100 in any case[17], because its numerical values are lower than those of the CCI.
-Thus, the use of CSS would theoretically have an advantage in highly complex surgeries with a multitude of complications which, in exceptional cases, might produce a higher CCI.
+The CCI was the index that was least influenced by confounding factors.
+In one patient, however, the score exceeded 100, while the CSS did not reach 100 in any case[17] because its numerical values are lower than those of the CCI.
+Thus, the use of CSS would theoretically have an advantage in highly complex surgeries with a multitude of complications that, in exceptional cases, might produce a higher CCI.

 Several studies have shown the relationship between increased costs and higher CDC scores[2,18-21].
 Only two teams have studied the relationship of the CCI with postoperative costs.
-Staiger et al[22] reported (among other findings) a strong correlation between the CCI and costs three months post-surgery, and higher correlations for more complex procedures.
+Staiger et al[22] reported (among other findings) a strong correlation between the CCI and costs 3 mo post-surgery, and higher correlations for more complex procedures.
 They also developed a cost prediction tool.
-De la Plaza et al[2] studied the postoperative costs in patients operated over a one-year period at a general surgery and digestive service, finding a moderate to strong correlation of the CCI with overall postoperative costs, which increased with the surgical complexity according to the Operative Severity Score.
+De la Plaza et al[2] studied the postoperative costs in patients operated over a 1-year period at a general surgery and digestive service, finding a moderate to strong correlation of the CCI with overall postoperative costs, which increased with the surgical complexity according to the Operative Severity Score.
 In all the groups, this correlation was higher in emergency surgery.
 In addition, the CCI was correlated with postoperative costs in patients with prolonged postoperative stay and in those without, and also with the initial operating room costs[2].
 This relationship between postoperative costs and the CCI provides further support for the score’s clinical validity.

-Comparing the two new systems, we believe that the CCI should be preferred to the CSS for the following reasons: (1) The preparation of the CCI involved 227 patients and 245 physicians (surgeons, anesthetists and intensivists)[12].
-In the preparation of the CSS, only 49 senior gastrointestinal and hepato-pancreatico-biliary surgeons in India were included (“senior” being defined as having at least 5 years of experience after graduating), and no patients[15,23]; and (2) The CCI has a greater diffusion worldwide[13].
-A summary of these three tools (CDC, CCI and CSS) is shown in Table 1.
+Comparing the two new systems, we believe that the CCI should be preferred to the CSS for the following reasons: (1) The preparation of the CCI involved 227 patients and 245 physicians (surgeons, anesthetists, and intensivists)[12].
+In the preparation of the CSS, only 49 senior gastrointestinal and hepato-pancreatico-biliary surgeons in India were included (“senior” being defined as having at least 5 years of experience after graduating), and no patients[15,23]; and (2) the CCI has a greater diffusion worldwide[13].
+A summary of these three tools (CDC, CCI, and CSS) is shown in Table 1.

 Therefore, the CDC is the most suitable classification for each individual postoperative complication, while the CCI is able to numerically quantify the postoperative complications in a particular patient or group of patients undergoing a surgical procedure.
-In addition, the percentage of certain important complications is also specified for each surgical procedure: for example, in esophagectomies, gastrectomies, pancreatectomies, colectomies, and so on, the presence of specific and important complications such as the presence of anastomosis and pancreatic fistulas is recorded.
+In addition, the percentage of certain important complications is also specified for each surgical procedure.
+For example, in esophagectomies, gastrectomies, pancreatectomies, colectomies, and so on, the presence of specific and important complications such as the presence of anastomosis and pancreatic fistulas is recorded.
 In any case, the mere fact of initially classifying each complication according to the CDC would alert surgical departments to less important complications that are relatively easy to improve, such as infection of the surgical wound, urinary tract infection, central venous catheter, or pulmonary complications.